New Bridge Landing: History

-New Bridge was settled by the Bergen Dutch, an agricultural community whose language and culture blended contributions from Dutch, Angolan African, German, English, French, Scotch and Scandinavian settlers.
+New Bridge was settled by New Netherlanders known as the Bergen Dutch.
+It was an agricultural community, over time influenced by Dutch, Angolan African, German, English, French, Scotch and Scandinavian settlers.

-At a place known originally as Aschatking (where the river narrows), about ten miles above the head of Newark Bay, a Swedish land-clearer named Cornelius Mattyse acquired 420 acres at the juncture of Tantaqua's Creek (Cole's Brook) and the Hackensack River, in 1682.
-This was called Tantaqua's Plain, where a Hackensack sachem of that name resided with his kinfolk.
-David Ackerman, residing in the village of Hackensack, purchased the land from Matheus Corneliuson, son of Cornelius Matheus of Hackinsack River, in 1695.
-He devised that portion of this tract of land lying east of Kinderkamack Road to his son, Johannes Ackerman, who built a dwelling on the Steenrapie (Kinderkamack) Road at the time of his marriage to Jannetje Lozier in 1713.
+In 1682, a Swedish land-clearer named Cornelius Mattyse acquired 420 acres at the juncture of Tantaqua's Creek (Cole's Brook) and the Hackensack River about ten miles above the head of Newark Bay.
+Known to Native Americans as Aschatking (where the river narrows), it had become called Tantaqua's Plain, where a Hackensack sachem of that name resided with his kinfolk.
+In 1695, Matheus Corneliuson, son of Cornelius Matheus of Hackinsack River, sold the land to David Ackerman of the village of Hackensack.
+Ackerman willed the portion lying east of Kinderkamack Road to his son, Johannes Ackerman, who built a dwelling on the Steenrapie (Kinderkamack) Road at the time of his marriage to Jannetje Lozier in 1713.

-A tidal gristmill was built on the Hackensack River.
-This mill got its power from an artificial pond: the high tide was trapped in the mouth of Cole's Brook by a dam with a special drop-gate, suspended from a horizontal timber.
-When the tides flowed out of the Hackensack River, the tidal millpond was slowly released through the waterwheel.
+A waterwheel powered tidal gristmill was built on the Hackensack River at the mouth of Cole's Brook, where the high tide was trapped by a drop-gate dam.
 Sloops pulled alongside the mill at New Bridge Landing.
 On March 9, 1744, a road was surveyed from Kinderkamack Road to the narrows of the Hackensack River where a "New Bridge" was to be erected (forming what is now Main Street, River Edge).

 Jan and Annetje (Ackerman) Zabriskie purchased the Johannes Ackerman mill and farm in September 1745, shortly after construction of the first draw-bridge at the narrows of the Hackensack River.
 This wooden span was called New Bridge to distinguish it from an older crossing 1 1/2 miles upstream at Old Bridge.
-In 1752, Jan Zabriskie built the oldest part of the Steuben House.
+In 1752, Jan Zabriskie, a descendant of Albrycht Zaborowski (Albert Zabriskie), a Polish immigrant from Angerburg (Węgorzewo) in Ducal Prussia, who had settled in New Jersey in 1662, built the oldest part of the Steuben House.
 The Zabriskies grew wealthy from increased trade brought on by the French and Indian War (1756-1763).

-New Bridge Landing was the business center of the upper Hackensack Valley - the shopping mall of its day.
-Iron made in stone furnaces along the Ramapo Mountains was carried in ox-carts to New Bridge Landing where it was loaded onto boats for shipment to market.
+New Bridge Landing was the business center of the upper Hackensack Valley.
+Iron made in stone furnaces along the Ramapo Mountains was carried in ox-carts there, where it was loaded onto boats for shipment to market.
 Flour and animal feed was shipped from the mill.
-All kinds of wares came in from boats returning from the city.
-This location had an added advantage: because of the wide Hackensack Meadowlands downstream, New Bridge remained the nearest river crossing to Newark Bay until 1790.
+Diverse wares came in from boats returning from the city.

+Because of the wide Hackensack Meadowlands downstream, New Bridge remained the nearest river crossing to Newark Bay until 1790, keeping it prosperous.
 Overland traffic including farm wagons and stage coaches, going to and from New York City, crossed the river at this spot on their way into the interior parts of the country.